Commit like a librarian.

 The skill ends with hard rules, because agents respect walls better than suggestions:

-- No commit without explicit user approval
+- About to commit without user approval: STOP

 π§© The gitplan skill